darioriverat/cloud-messaging-cli/docs/artifacts.md

 - **Image Tagging**: The `tag-docker-image` command automatically constructs the full remote image name using the format: `{location}-docker.pkg.dev/{project-id}/{repository}/{remote-image}`
 - **Image Pushing**: The `push-docker-image` command requires the location to construct the registry URL
 - **Image Listing**: The `list-docker-images` command uses `gcloud artifacts docker images list` to display all images in a repository
+- **Repository Listing**: The `list-repositories` command uses `gcloud artifacts repositories list` to display all repositories in the project, with optional location filtering
 - **Docker Configuration**: The `docker config` command displays the contents of `~/.docker/config.json` using `jq` for formatted output
 - **Google Cloud Authentication**:
   - `gcloud-auth-login`: Authenticates with Google Cloud using `gcloud auth login`